 - If you satisfy the 85-year rule when you start to receive your pension, the benefits you have accrued up to 31 March 2008 will not be reduced.
-However, the benefits built up after 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65. - If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age

-65, the calculation of your benefits is split into two parts.
+However, the benefits built up after 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65. - If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
 Firstly, all the benefits you have built up in the Scheme up to 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than the date you would have met the 85 year rule.
-Secondly, any benefits you have built up in the Scheme after 31 March 2008 will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

-If you do not satisfy the 85 year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+Secondly, any benefits you have built up in the Scheme after 31 March 2008 will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65. - If you do not satisfy the 85 year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

-If you reached 60 between 1 April 2016 and 31 March 2020 and choose to retire before age 65, you may have some protection from the reductions applied to benefits voluntarily taken before age 65, as explained below:
+If you reached 60 between 1 April 2016 and 31 March 2020 and choose to retire before age 65, you may have additional protection.
+The benefits you built up between 1 April 2008 and 31 March 2020 will be reduced if you take them before age 65, but the reduction is lower than the standard reduction that would otherwise apply.